Galaxy Quenching from Cosmic Web Detachment: A multistreaming formalism for cosmic web Interactions

-Figure \ref{fig:multistreams} shows the emergence of multi-streaming regions associated with CWD events at three different times.
-At $z=3.9$ tiny multi-streaming regions begin to form marking the location of large and dense peaks.
+Figure \ref{fig:multistreams_grid} shows the emergence of multi-streaming regions associated with CWD events at three different times.
+At $z=3.9$ the first multi-streaming regions begin to form around the location of large and dense peaks.
 At $z=2.3$ several multi-streaming regions have collapsed and megaparsec-scale filamentary features begin to appear.
 At the nodes of the multi-streaming regions we find the precursors of the large clusters seen at the present time (see Fig. \ref{fig:multistreams_2} for a more detailed time evolution).
 Note the apparent lack of evolution of the CWD regions after $z\sim1$ in Fig. \ref{fig:multistreams_2}, reflecting the role of the cosmological constant $\Lambda$ in the development of the cosmic web at large scales.
 This is also seen in Fig. \ref{fig:multistream_derivative} which shows that the rate of growth of multi-streaming regions begins to slow down around $z \sim 2$.
 We can see multi-streaming regions even inside voids although they arise at later times compared to denser environments.

-By associating multi-streaming regions with CWD processes we have a convenient way of relating large-scale dynamics with small-scale halo processes such as gas accretion via primordial filaments.
+By associating multi-streaming regions with CWD processes we define a link between large-scale dynamics and halo gas accretion.
 Compared to other approaches that describe galaxies as isolated objects having environmental processes entering only indirectly (e.g. via merger trees) our method considers cosmic environment as an integral component in galaxy evolution.
 This link between galaxies and their environment is the key to the ability of our multi-streaming prescription to successfully reproduce a range of environmental effects.
 In the rest of the paper the use the terms multi-streaming and CWD regions interchangeably.